2023 Best Value Allied Health Professions Bachelor's Degree Schools in Michigan

 The average tuition and fees for an in-state undergraduate at Wayne State are $15,882 a year.
 Allied Health majors at Wayne State take out an average of $24,541 in student loans while working on their Bachelor's Degree.

-Wayne State did well in our overall quality rankings, too.
-It placed #5 on our Best Allied Health Professions Bachelor’s Degree Trade Schools in Michigan list.
+Wayne State also made our Best Allied Health Professions Bachelor’s Degree Trade Schools in Michigan list, coming in at #5.

 Best Value Allied Health Professions Colleges in the Great Lakes Region